Alright, let me be honest right from the start. This is … hmm, well, it's intended as the first story of a series.

 He chucked it in the air and caught it.
 It made a chirping noise like a cricket.

-Then Mr Harrison rounded his desk and approached Harry's own with a pair of scissors in hand.
+Mr Harrison rounded his desk then, approaching Harry's own with a pair of scissors in hand.
 He took the funny-ball and stabbed it.
 It made a hissing noise as air escaped, and Harry let out a cry of alarm.

 "Oh, don't worry," Mr Harrison said as he quickly cut a seam in the deflated ball.
 "I can get another easy enough—not that I'll need to.
 But here, have a look."